Russell-Waterhouse/blog/content/post/trends.md

 major improvements to everything, every time I try to rely on it more, I find the limitations to be more or less where they were two weeks ago.

+## Conclusions

+After writing code for 9 years, I think I'm relatively happy with the techniques I'm using to build things.
+Now, looking forward, I'm looking for tools to fill niches that I don't yet have a good solution for, and I'm looking for ways to get more efficient and create a better product.

+And I'm very excited.